avnisharma890/avni/README.md

 # avni
 this is my first repository
 <br>
-i have a cat called motu
+i have a pet cat